 Regardless of the denial, keep in mind that denials typically aren't permanent.
 Credit scores change, income levels change, and a Veteran not able to purchase immediately may find their way to homeownership as soon as months after the original denial.

-If you're concerned about what the VA loan process may look like for you, speak with a Veterans United loan specialist about your specific situation anytime at 855-870-8845.
+If you're concerned about what the VA loan process may look like for you, speak with a Veterans United VA Loan Expert about your specific situation anytime at 855-870-8845.